One-Touch Soccer logo

 b) Within Opponent's Penalty Area: from the Penalty Mark

-e) Superstructure Violation: from the Restart Mark nearer to where the ball was last played
+h) Superstructure Violation: from the Center Mark or Restart Mark nearest to where the ball was last played

 7.4 - Drop Ball

-If neither team has clear possession of the ball at a stoppage, the Referee restarts play with a Drop Ball.
-A Drop Ball caused while the ball is inside a Penalty Area takes place at the Penalty Mark.
+If neither team has clear possession of the ball at a stoppage, the Referee restarts play with an uncontested Drop Ball to a player from the team who last touched the ball prior to the stoppage.
+A Drop Ball caused while the ball is inside a Penalty Area is dropped to the defending team's goalkeeper, regardless of who last touched the ball.

 7.5 - Five Second Rule

-Failure by a player to put the ball into play within 5 seconds, as signaled by the Referee, shall result in a possession turnover to the opponent.
-When playing as goalkeeper, failure to distribute the ball having held it in his or her hands for over five seconds, which, in the opinion of the Referee, is designed to delay the game shall be penalized by awarding a Free Kick (not a Penalty Kick) to the opposing team from the Penalty Mark.
+Failure by a player to put the ball into play within five (5) seconds, as signaled by the Referee, shall result in a possession turnover to the opponent.
+When playing as goalkeeper, failure to distribute the ball having held it in his or her hands for over five seconds, which, in the opinion of the Referee, is designed to delay the game shall be penalized by awarding a Free Kick to the opposing team from the Restart Mark nearest to offending goalkeeper's team's Penalty Area.

 Rule 8 - The Ball In And Out Of Play

-Intentionally kicking the ball hard enough and with the intent to hit the superstructure, ceiling, signage or lighting will be cause for a red card issued by the referee and deemed as an intent to destroy property of One-Touch Soccer.
+Intentionally kicking the ball hard enough and with the intent to hit the superstructure, ceiling, signage or lighting will be cause for a red card issued by the referee.
+THIS WILL ALSO BE deemed as an intent to destroy property of One-Touch Soccer.
 A five (5) minute penalty will be assessed to the offending team and a direct kick awarded to the opposing team.
 Additional sanctions (such as the offending player facing a suspension or ban from One-Touch Soccer) may also be considered.

 Rule 9 - The Method of Scoring